 One of the things I neglected to mention in my banquette-building post was how to cut the foam.
 Having no money, I cut through five-inch-thick foam sections by making repeated swipes with a cheapie utility knife like the one above.
 It was time-consuming, messy, far from accurate, and doing the curves was a real pain.
 It's the dumb way to cut foam.

 The way the pros cut foam is using one of these bad boys:

 This foam cutting saw has a base that rides on tiny wheels to prevent friction, and the large area of the base keeps the blade straight up and down.
 Here's a similar one in action:

-They're also fairly expensive, ranging from about $160 to over $400 for high-end one.
-Bosch makes a nice-looking one for about $322.
+They're also fairly expensive, ranging from about $160 to over $500 for commercial grade tools.
+Hercules makes a nice-looking one for about $389.